TheLuttrells.com

 (he is listed in Col. Simon's succession list as third behind Simon's brothers and immediately behind

-sons of Oliver Luttrell of Tankardstown, who descends from Sir Thomas Luttrell of Luttrellstown
+sons of Oliver Luttrell of Tankardstown, who descend from Sir Thomas Luttrell of Luttrellstown

 Child of William Luttrell & Mary English